ptran32/beautiful-jekyll/_posts/2020-08-14-control-your-kubernetes-deployment-with-argo-rollouts.md

-Change the label version to v2.0.0.0 and env variable VERSION to v2.0.0.
+We can now prepare to deploy the v2 of our application.

 ```
-# Content of rollout.yml v1 (truncated)
+# Content of rollout.yml (truncated)

 ...
   template:
     metadata:
       labels:
         app: my-app
-        version: v2.0.0
+        version: v2.0.0 #Changed here
       annotations:
         prometheus.io/scrape: "true"
         prometheus.io/port: "9101"